Ordisoftware/Hebrew-Calendar/README.md

 - Add calculate number of days between two dates in tools menu.
 - Add link to windows calculator in tools menu.
 - Add option to change month view text size.
+- Add option to change month view back and text colors for non-event days.
 - Add option to auto open destination folder of exports after done.
 - Fix controls tabs and focus in auto lock session form.
-- Fix default current day color in preferences form.
+- Fix reset default month view colors in preferences form.
 - Fix edit report text font size in preferences form.
 - Fix print bitmap size if the main form is resized.
+- Fix search celebration and moon month forms when closing using the top-right cross.
 - Fix celebration reminder that can be shown even the next day too with bad times.
 - Few UI fixes.
 - Add menu for web links about judaism.